Yonaguni: Main sights

 Yonaguni is known in Japan for the hanazake, a 120-proof rice-based distilled beverage (awamori) produced only on the island.

 The island is also the only natural habitat of a distinctive horse breed, the Yonaguni horse.

 Yonaguni's densely forested areas provide a suitable habitat for the Ryukyu atlas moth (A. a. ryukyuensis).

 Yonaguni is a destination for divers because of the large numbers of hammerhead sharks that gather in the surrounding waters during winter.

 Yonaguni Monument

 In 1986, local divers discovered a striking underwater rock formation off the southernmost point of the island.
 The formation, known popularly as the Yonaguni Monument, has staircase-like terraces with flat sides and sharp corners.
 Masaaki Kimura, a professor from Okinawa, believes it is an artificial (or artificially modified) structure; however, the majority of academic society regard the rock formation as a natural geologic structure.

 Irizaki

-Cape Irizaki is the westernmost point of Japan and the place to see the final sunset in Japan.
+Cape Irizaki is the place to see the final sunset in Japan.